o3bvv/isotopic-logging/README.rst

   * Feature: support nested prefixes (`issue #1`_).
   * Feature: simple and clean way to inject prefixes into calls to existing loggers (`issue #4`_).
+  * Feature: ability to get context execution time (`issue #3`_).
   * Optimization: instances of injectors will be created only if new scope is defined (`issue #5`_).
+  * Improvement: ensure prefix and target message are converted to strings during concatenation.
   * Renaming:

     - ``prefix_injector`` to ``static_injector``;